jqhoogland/rationalia-starter/LW/Posts/On how various plans miss the hard bits of the alignment challenge.md

 chapter: null
 synchedAt: '2022-08-30T08:17:01.562Z'
 ---

-# On how various plans miss the hard bits of the alignment challenge
+# On How Various Plans Miss the Hard Bits of the Alignment Challenge